mostfabian/FilePicker/README.md

 # Easy File Picker

-Material Simple Library for pick files.
-Easy to use, Compatable with androidX, Customizable and Flexible.
+Material simple library for pick files.
+Easy to use, compatable with androidX, customizable and flexible.

 ### Start Using